 Kubuntu is based on KDE desktop, and 18.04 increment will feature the updated next-generation Plasma 5 desktop.

 Apart from that, the team also announced the change in the default media player from Dragonplayer to VLC.
 KTorrent is updated to the Qt5/KF5 version 5.1.
 Cantata Qt5 music player replaces the unmaintained KDE4 based Amarok as default for this beta.

 Also, Telepathy instant messaging client is axed from the new build as the app is no longer maintained.

 Xubuntu 18.04 will see an updated Greybird GTK theme, which has three styles, a new dark theme, smaller switches, and improved scales.
 Also included are updated panel plugins PulseAudio and Status Notifier.
 Since Xubuntu is based on Xfce desktop, they decided to swap out a few pieces of GNOME with corresponding bits from MATE.
 Hence, some default applications are changed.
 Document Viewer is changed from Evince to Atril, Archive Manager will be Engrampa instead of File Roller, and the GNOME calculator will be replaced with the MATE calculator.

 Ubuntu MATE 18.04

 Exciting, isn’t it?
 Stay tuned for more updates.
-Do you use any of above Ubuntu flavors?
-Let us know in comments below.
+Do you use any of the above Ubuntu flavors?
+Let us know in the comments below.